About Me

-Alongside my private practice, I have experience working at the Royal College of Art, the world's number one university for Art & Design, supporting individuals in emotionally and creatively demanding environments.
+Alongside my private practice, I work at the Royal College of Art, the world leading university for Art & Design, supporting students in emotionally and creatively demanding environments.

-I also volunteer as part of a hospital chaplaincy team, offering a human presence and emotional support to patients undergoing treatment on the chemotherapy ward.
-This experience has deepened my understanding of vulnerability, uncertainty, and the importance of a compassionate presence during times of profound difficulty.
+I also volunteer at a hospital chaplaincy, offering a compassionate presence and emotional support to patients undergoing cancer treatment on the chemotherapy ward.
+This experience has opened my understanding to the strength, vulnerability and uncertainty during times of profound difficulty.

-I have experience working with individuals from a wide range of backgrounds, including professionals, students, those with neurodivergence, and those navigating race, sexuality, and cross-cultural identity.
+I have experience working with individuals from a broad range of backgrounds, including professionals, students, individuals who are neurodiverse, race, sexuality, religion and cross-cultural identity.
 I have also worked with individuals experiencing a range of clinical presentations, including depression, bipolar disorder, CPTSD, and other emotional and psychological difficulties.

 Qualifications